elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-a-solid-and-provide-an-example.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-and-provide-an-example
 score: -1.0
 related_article1:
-    id: 162019
+    id: 161971
+    title: >-
-    title: What are the indicators of a chemical change when silver ions react with chloride ions?
+        What are the characteristics of a solid state of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-silver-ions-react-with-chloride-ions
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
 related_article2:
-    id: 161971
+    id: 162027
-    title: What are the characteristics of a solid state of matter?
+    title: >-
+        How does the appearance of a substance relate to its physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
 related_article3:
-    id: 161948
+    id: 161762
-    title: What are the characteristics of liquids that distinguish them from gases and solids?
+    title: >-
+        What is the significance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-liquids-that-distinguish-them-from-gases-and-solids
+    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
 related_article4:
-    id: 161942
+    id: 161760
-    title: What are the characteristics of gases that distinguish them from liquids and solids?
+    title: >-
+        How does the removal of electrons lead to the formation of ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids
+    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 related_article5:
-    id: 161971
+    id: 162017
-    title: What are the characteristics of a solid state of matter?
+    title: >-
+        What is a precipitation reaction and how can it be identified?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-it-be-identified
 ---

 &nbsp;